thedevdojo/voyager/docs/Readme.md

 Installation
 ---------------

 Voyager is super easy to install.
 First off, you'll need to have all the requirements needed to install a Laravel app.
-Then, after creating your new Laravel application you can include the Voyager package with the folowing command:
+Then, after creating your new Laravel application you can include the Voyager package with the following command:

 ```
 composer require tcg/voyager